 Sabbioneta

-We conclude our day trips in and around Lombardy with Sabbioneta, the Renaissance “ideal city,” a UNESCO World Heritage Site.
+We conclude our day trips in and around Lombardy with Sabbioneta, the Renaissance “ideal city,” a UNESCO heritage site.
 Here you will find the Ducal Palace and the Teatro all’Antica, the earliest examples of stable theater in Europe.
 A walk on the 16th-century walls will give you a unique view of the surrounding countryside.
 Visit the Galleria degli Antichi, with its frescoes and collection of Roman statues.
 Sabbioneta will transport you to another era, offering a unique cultural experience in a setting of rare beauty and architectural harmony, just a few kilometers from Milan.